artemiomorales/gutenberg-interactive-fiction-engine/README.md

 # Gutenberg Interactive Fiction Engine

-This plugin is an early attempt at providing blocks and scripts to suppor the creation of interactive fiction in Gutenberg.
+This plugin is an early attempt at providing blocks and scripts to support the creation of interactive fiction in Gutenberg.

 ## Installation